 The increase in population brought initial unemployment to the area but in 1960, the Ford Motor Company sought a site for car production in Britain and Halewood was put forward by the Government as an option.
 Halewood was chosen and the plant was completed by 1963.
 Production began with the Ford Anglia and the very first car off the production line was later preserved at Liverpool Museum.
 Halewood’s Ford factory brought prosperity to the area but in the building of the plant, two ancient moated sites were destroyed: the Old Hutt, and Wrights Moat.

 In 1974, Halewood became part of the newly created Metropolitan Borough of Knowsley.
 Since that time, great improvements have been made in the scope of leisure activities for the local community.
 Bridgefield on Cartbridge Lane, once the site of a large house with its own lodge was demolished and replaced by Bridgefield Forum, the sports and leisure complex.
 Bridgefield Forum has now been demolished but replaced by more modern leisure facilities at Halewood Leisure Centre which opened in Bailey’s Lane in 2002.

 Following the discontinued usage of the old Cheshire Lines Railway and the removal of track from the two upper sides of the Halewood Triangle rail junction, land was purchased from British Rail in 1982 for the development of a park.
 The culmination of the project was the opening by Lord Winstanley in 1986 of the Halewood Triangle Country Park, offering nature conservation combined with recreational facilities.

 Halewood’s original branch library building on Leather’s Lane which opened in 1967 has now been demolished but was replaced by a new build.
 The new library is housed in the multi-purpose Halewood Centre off Roseheath Drive, close to the Halewood Shopping Centre and bus station in Leather’s Lane which opened in 2012.

-A major landmark to disappear in recent times was The Derby Arms public house on Church Road, the site now occupied by Derby Court, private residential flats built in 2015.
+A major landmark to disappear in recent times was The Derby Arms public house on Church Road, the site now being occupied by Derby Court, private residential flats built in 2015.